Amanda-W1223/nanogpt-daily/README.md

 To allow sentences to end naturally, a punctuation_ids set is defined for punctuation filtering, and punctuation_ids is passed during text generation

 The generated text is written to the file out-daily/gen_daily.txt

+Part of the model files are loaded here：https://pan.quark.cn/s/a6a8fefcb29f